 UC Berkeley’s Graduate Division requires a minimum of a 3.0 in advanced GPA.
 We can occasionally petition to admit an extraordinary applicant with a GPA under 3.0.

 Please calculate your advanced GPA using only courses that counted toward your undergraduate degree.
 You should include all coursework after the first two years of undergraduate study (60 semester units or 90 quarter units).

 Can I visit the School?
 What activities are offered for prospective students?

 Yes!
 We love to talk with prospective applicants.
 Check out our schedule of Information Sessions & Recruitment Events.

-> You can also contact us to make an advising appointment or ask a question:
+How do I contact you to make an admissions advising appointment or ask a question?

-> Do you require the Graduate Record Exam (GRE) for admission?
+Do you require the Graduate Record Exam (GRE) for admission?

 The GRE is not required for admission to the MSW-only program.